eonist/Element-iOS/README.md

 - [ ] Figure out which Text class is most used in iOS (Think anim/calayer etc)
 - [ ] Setup GraphicsLib for iOS 🎨
 - [ ] Setup AnimLib for iOS
-- [ ] Start with the ToggleButtons with insp from CodePen 👈
 - [ ] Only adds the css style that has changed when compiling styles.xml 🔑